 The Union Trust Building has reopened as a boutique hotel, Hotel St. Louis, after languishing in vacancy for at least a decade.
 I approve of how it turned out.
-There was no way to return the building to its original Adler and Sullivan design, so they returned the exterior to its renovation to its 1927 appearance.
+There was no way to return the building to its original Adler and Sullivan design, so they returned the exterior during the renovation to its 1927 appearance.

 Below, you can see what the Union Trust’s first and second floor’s looked like originally.

 The balconies off the back are tastefully done and do not detract from the original design.
-The mural, the date of its creation I do not, is not particularly of much importance to me.
+The mural, the date of its creation I do not know, is not particularly of much importance to me.

 And of course, the round windows are still extant on the alley side of the building.

 Just for some perspective, look at how dense this block was in 1909; now we just have to get the Chemical Building back open; it is embarrassing that it is still vacant.